RaulGhisa/online-medication-platform/README.md

 # Online Medication Platform
-The frontend and the backend of an online medication platform that allows doctors to monitor patients in real-time and prescribe meds.
+The frontend and the backend of an online medication platform that allows doctors to monitor patients in real-time and prescribe medication.

 ## Description
 The backend is implemented in Java with Spring Boot adhering to OOP principles.